 Are you able to take advantage of any programs or classes at the local public or private schools on an individual basis?

 I have heard that there are public and private schools that allow homeschool students to participate in gym class, but that is not available in our district.
 You would need to check with your local schools.
-There are so many other options available for homeschoolers through public libraries, park districts, private institutions/businesses, museums, churches, community colleges, forest preserves, etc. It’s just a matter of making some calls and researching programs.
+There are so many other options available for homeschoolers through public libraries, park districts, private institutions/businesses, museums, churches, community colleges, forest preserves, etc.

 What is your favorite aspect of homeschooling?